International Family Violence and Child Victimization Research Conference

 July 15th - July 17th, 2018

 We are so excited that it is almost that time again!
-We invite you to join us in beautiful Portsmouth, New Hampshire for our 2016 conference on family violence and youth victimization research.
+We invite you to join us in beautiful Portsmouth, New Hampshire for our 2018 conference on family violence and youth victimization research.

-Our research-focused conferences offer a unique opportunity for researchers and scientist/practitioners from a broad array of disciplines to come together for the purpose of sharing, integrating and critiquing accumulated science on violence.
+Our research-focused conference offers a unique opportunity for researchers and scientist/practitioners from a broad array of disciplines to come together for the purpose of sharing, integrating and critiquing accumulated science on violence.

 The meeting is usually attended by a wide range of professionals and graduate students from psychology, sociology, psychiatry, social work, nursing, women's studies, law, criminology, criminal justice, anthropology, medicine, public health, and child development.
-Although many sessions focus on methodological issues (usually of more interest to researchers), there is also cutting-edge research on all aspects of family violence and child victimization.
-We are especially interested in encouraging students to attend and present.
-In recent years, approximately 1/3 of our attendees have been from outside the United States.
+Students are encouraged to attend and present.
 It is an excellent opportunity to meet and learn from people working on a wide-range of violence-related topics in a wide range of settings.